acoss22/Project-Ideas/README.md

 101. Like Codemyui - collection of codepens
 102. Shortcuts website like https://shortcuts.design/
 103. Website for awareness / useful information (example: what you should know about cats for pets)
+104. Make a reusable isolated component and share it on bit.dev